4 Tips on Staging Your Open House

-1. Stage the Important Rooms
+1. Focus on the Important Rooms

 2. Declutter and Simplify

 For example, keep clothes out of sight and remove anything that is overly religious.
-Also, clear the bathroom of personal items.
-Make the rooms in the house look bigger by removing clutter.
-Remove un-seasonal clothes from the closets and take down stuff you don’t need.
-Buyers usually consider storage and space potential, and the presence of clutter can discourage them even if you have a lot of space in your house.
+Also, clear the bathroom of personal items, like shower products and toothbrushes.
+Remove unseasonal clothes from the closets and place them somewhere inconspicuous, like in the attic or garage.
+Buyers usually consider storage and space potential, and the presence of clutter in the closets can discourage them, even if you have a lot of space in your house.

-3. Clean and Repair
+3. Clean & Repair

-4. Go Neutral and Bright
+4. Go Neutral & Bright

 Lastly, another way to stage a property is to make your house as neutral as possible.
 Some bold colors are suitable when selling a house, but toning down any shocking colors helps appeal to all types of buyers.
 Just make sure you stick with light colors instead of dark, like white, pale gray, beige, or another pastel color.